sxs-collaboration/spectre/docs/DevGuide/PythonBindings.md

 bindings for a class.
 There is also extensive documentation available directly from [pybind11](https://pybind11.readthedocs.io/).

+If you are binding a library full of similarly structured free functions, such as libraries in `src/PointwiseFunctions/`, you can bind all functions directly in the `Bindings.cpp` file to avoid unnecessary boilerplate code.
+See `src/PointwiseFunctions/GeneralRelativity/Python/Bindings.cpp` for an example.

 \note Exceptions should be allowed to propagate through the bindings so that error handling via exceptions is possible from python rather than having the python interpreter being killed with a call to `abort`.